shanderson10/City-Rankings-and-Health-Metrics/README.md

 ## T-statistic & P-value
 ![import pandas as pd-T-statistic](https://github.com/user-attachments/assets/d77e9ca2-f354-43a7-af88-fb9e01bb5cc4)

-## Conclusions
-The analysis reveals interesting insights into the factors influencing happiness and health in different cities.
-These insights can guide public health policies and urban planning to enhance overall well-being.

 ## Overall Findings
 - Rank and Happiness Levels: Higher-ranked cities generally show higher happiness levels, but exceptions suggest other influencing factors like economic stability and cultural aspects.
 - Obesity Levels and Life Expectancy: A strong negative correlation supports the hypothesis that lower obesity levels correlate with higher life expectancy.